jcorporation/myMPDos/README.md

 - HTTPS Streaming
 - Automounts USB devices and adds its contents to the mpd database
 - Configures MPD outputs automatically
+- Use GPIO buttons to control MPD and myMPD with myGPIOd

 ## Building the image